-After the failed Kickstarter, the design was successfully licensed to the maker of "The Dipr" cookie spoon and is scheduled to go to production in time for the 2013 holidays.
+After the failed Kickstarter, the design was successfully licensed to the maker of "The Dipr" cookie spoon and was put in production in time for the 2013 holidays.

 The radar dome was split and later reassembled as part of a radar dish upgrade program.

 Worked as part of a two person team to ensure that the cap could be safely removed and reinstalled.
 I designed the lifting fixtures and pick points for the 110,000lb lift and analyzed the structure to ensure the split dome halves would fit back together again.